Holy Trinity Catholic Primary School

 How?

-• Hot Write [planning and writing]
+• Hot Write [planning and drafting for an audience and specific purpose]

 So?